bzhong/Fire-Work-Simulation-using-Spatial-Database/README.md

 Run the script file in directory CurDir e.g. sh run.sh or . run.sh

+NOTE: for the sake of security, all host url, user name and password have been removed.
+Please fill in these paramters in HW3.java and Populate.java's getConnection() method if you want to run it really.

 ## Supported Platform

 The script is only run and tested in Linux and Mac OS.
 Technically you can also run it in Windows as long as a few modifications are made.